pablocarderam/opqua/README.md

     recombination rate for a given vector based on genome sequence of pathogen
     (function object, takes a String argument and returns a number 0-1)
+- immunizationVector -- function that returns coefficient modifying immunization rate for a given vector based on genome sequence of pathogen
+    (function object, takes a String argument and returns a number 0-1)
+- deimmunizationVector -- function that returns coefficient modifying deimmunization rate for a given vector based on genome sequence of pathogen
+    (function object, takes a String argument and returns a number 0-1)
 - contact_rate_host_vector -- ("biting") rate of host-vector contact events, not necessarily transmission, assumes constant population density;
     events/(vector*time) (number >= 0)